mosaic6/mosaic6.github.io/Content/blog/01-10-2021-customizing-publish-site.md

 Here is what we're going to do:

-1. Define our own HTML Factory
+1. Define our HTMLFactory
-2. Add Nodes and resourcess to use in our HTML Factory
+2. Add Nodes and resources for styling
-3. Create a new theme that uses our HTML Factory
+3. Create a new theme

 ## 1. Defining our own HTML Factory

 Create a new file in `Sources`/`<SiteName>` called `HTMLFactory.swift`.
 This is where we'll add the methods required from the `HTMLFactory` protocol.

-Start typing _makeIndexHTML_ and Xcode should auto complete this method for you.
+Start typing _makeIndexHTML_ and Xcode should auto-complete this method for you.

 ```
 func makeIndexHTML(for index: Index, context: PublishingContext<Site>) throws -> HTML
 ```
 As the docs state, this creates the HTML to use for the website's main index page.
-First we need to change this part `PublishingContext<Site>` to use your `site` name.
+First, we need to change this part `PublishingContext<Site>` to use your `site` name.
 For example: `PublishingContext<SwiftBySundell>` 😉.
 This is the name of your site that is in `main.swift`.
 Or the struct that conforms to `Website`.

-Let's go ahead and add the rest of the methods for `HTMLFactory` and we'll add to them as we go.
+Let's go ahead and add the rest of the methods for `HTMLFactory` and we'll add to them later on.

 ```
 func makeSectionHTML(for section: Section<SiteName>, context: PublishingContext<Site>) throws -> HTML